Skip to main content

 Frequently Asked Questions

-ABYSSAL BLADE is a hack and slash game with fantasy theme.
+ABYSSAL BLADE is a hack and slash game with fantasy and dark fantasy themes.

 ABYSSAL BLADE is available on PC, Mac OS, Steam Deck and Windows.